-China hopes boost stocks, pound near two-month top before Brexit vote
+Stocks tripped by earnings angst, sterling huddled for Brexit vote

 “But I would suspect there will be heavy selling if we go up further, to around 2,650 in the S&P500 and 21,500 in the Nikkei,” Kuramochi added.

+Back in the currency markets the weaker euro meant the dollar was up for a third day in the last four against a basket of top world currencies.

-In commodities, meanwhile, oil prices rebounded on supply cuts by producer club OPEC and Russia. <O/R> International Brent crude oil futures LCOc1 last were at $59.50 per barrel, up 0.8 percent from their last close.
-U.S. crude futures CLc1 stood at just under $51 per barrel, up 0.1 percent.
+In commodities, meanwhile, oil prices rebounded on supply cuts by producer club OPEC and Russia. <O/R> International Brent crude oil futures LCOc1 were last at $59.95 per barrel, up 1.6 percent from their last close.
+U.S. crude futures CLc1 stood at just over $51 per barrel, up 1.3 percent.

-Additional reporting by Hideyuki Sano in Tokyo, editing by Ed Osmond
+Additional reporting by Hideyuki Sano in Tokyo; Editing by Mark Heinrich